openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Authorization Request

-The Wallet SHOULD NOT include potentially sensitive information in the Authorization Request, for example, that including clear-text session information as a `state` parameter value, or encoding it in a `redirect_uri` parameter.
+The Wallet SHOULD NOT include potentially sensitive information in the Authorization Request, for example, by including clear-text session information as a `state` parameter value or encoding it in a `redirect_uri` parameter.
 A third party may observe such information through browser history, etc. and correlate the user's activity using it.